AI for Financial Advisors

 Or $87,750–$234,000 per year in recovered productive capacity.
 Even if you don't bill hourly, those 11+ hours go back to client acquisition, deeper planning work, or simply going home on time.

-OpenClaw cost: ~$20/month in API fees.
+Claude Code cost: ~$20/month on Claude Pro, or roughly the same in API usage on the pay-as-you-go plan.
 ROI on day one.

-How to Set Up OpenClaw for Your Financial Advisor Practice
+How to Set Up Claude Code for Your Financial Advisory Practice

 Step 4: Configure for Financial Advisors